North Hollywood High School: Zoo Magnet

 The Zoo Magnet was established in 1981, and is a specialized school that buses students to a small campus next to the Los Angeles Zoo in Griffith Park.
 At this site, approximately 300 students take standard classes such as history, math, and English, in addition to Advanced Placement classes related to biological and zoological sciences.
 Many of these classes include fieldwork in the Los Angeles Zoo and Botanical Gardens, Los Angeles River ecosystem, Autry National Center and the natural world of Griffith Park for tours and observation.
 Classes are on a block schedule, meeting three days a week for two hours per class.

 STEM Magnet

 The STEM Magnet was established in 2018, and is an alternative course of study that prepares students for college and career opportunities in Science, Technology, Engineering, and Math.

 Small Learning Communities

 The Small Learning Communities (SLCs) are intended to increase student achievement by personalizing the educational experience of students in large schools.
 Of the eight SLCs originally created, three remain as of 2025; the Humanitas School for Advanced Studies (HSAS), the Home Engineering Academy (HEA), and the Freshmen Academy (FA).
 The HSAS is designed for identified gifted, high achieving, high-ability students who show an interest in taking Honors and Advanced Placement courses.
 The HEA specializes in the construction and building trades.

 Rankings

+In 2026, U.S. News & World Report ranked NHHS as #1,267 in the country, #169 of CA High Schools, #80 in CA Metro Area High Schools, #14 in LAUSD, with an overall score of 92.92/100.